IHTSDO/MLDS/src/main/documentation/public-api.md

 # Release Packages API

-Each member organization can make Release Packages available to their affiliates for downloading.
+Each member organization can make Release Packages available to their approved affiliates for downloading.
 A Release Package has a current version and past versions.
-A Version contains multiple files that can be individually downloaded by an affiliate.
+A Release version can contain multiple files that can be individually downloaded by an affiliate.

 Release files are not stored in MLDS and instead a URL is provided where the file can be download from on demand.
 Files are typically stored on the Amazon s3 service.
+The URL to directly access the release file is not made available to affiliate users, who instead use a MLDS based URL that in turn download the file from the original location.

 ## Authentication

-You can get all release packages without authentication; however, to modify and add release packages requires authentication with a user with staff authorization.
+The API provides read access to the released packages without authentication; however, to modify and add release packages requires authentication with a user with staff authorization.

 ##  Get all release packages